 Whether you’re a college student or high school student, talk to your dean or principal about creating on-campus or community fundraisers for programs like the Wounded Warrior Project (WWP), a charitable organization that supports veterans who’ve incurred physical or mental injuries while serving in the military.
 The WWP offers a student ambassador program with a range of fundraising ideas for all ages, from implementing bake sale campaigns in elementary schools to hosting dance marathons and campus carnivals as part of sororities and fraternities’ annual philanthropic events.
 You could also reach out to your local Veterans of Foreign Wars (VFW) Post to request guest speakers for your school or to find out how students can donate food or clothing to veterans in need.

 Consider the many ways your and your family can help lend a hand to the spouse of a deployed service member.
 Offer to mow their lawn, babysit, paint a fence, rake leaves, make home repairs, and make freezable meals.
 Taking on a few simple chores can really help lighten the load of a parent struggling to do the work of two people.

-National Military Appreciation Month is an ideal time to salute our American heroes and thank them for their sacrifices.
-Be sure to show your gratitude to our servicemen and servicewomen this month and every month of the year!
+National Military Appreciation Month is an ideal time to salute our American heroes and thank them (and their families) for their sacrifices.
+But don’t limit your appreciation for the United States of America military members to a certain number of days or a month of a year.
+Be sure to show your gratitude to our servicemen and servicewomen this month and all 365 days!